hashicorp/terraform/tools/terraform-bundle/README.md

 The `providers` block defines zero or more providers to include in the bundle along with core Terraform.
-Each attribute is a provider name, and its value is a blick with the list of version constraints and (optional) source.
+Each attribute is a provider name, and its value is a block with the list of version constraints and (optional) source.
 For each given constraint, `terraform-bundle` will find the newest available version matching the constraint and include it in the bundle.